alberto1818/DP-MQTT-server-implementation-in-Python/README.md

 **Adapter** - We want to make messages going through incompatible interfaces with one another.
 **Observer** - As subriber, we will be watching over incoming messages to catch them and check.
-**Factory Method** - Building main interfaces, handler and client will be created by Factory Method Pattern./n Using proper design patterns, will allow us to create MQTT server faster, by easily writing code.
+**Factory Method** - Building main interfaces, handler and client will be created by Factory Method Pattern.